-This tale reads like a magical storybook with mysterious maps and directions, a fairly unknown destination, a faceless voice behind the door, and prized cookies.
+This tale reads like a magical storybook with mysterious maps and directions, an unknown destination, a faceless voice behind the door, and prized cookies.

 “There’s a legend about cookies that you can hear spoken of in hushed tones on the streets of Madrid.
 These aren’t your normal store-bought cookies.
 No, these highly sought-after treats are baked from ancient recipes dating back to the time of the Romans (so they say), and they’re made exclusively by nuns who avoid being seen by the general public”

-Here is a look at a few photos from our hunt for mysterious cookies made by nuns at the Monasterio Del Corpus Christi in Madrid, Spain.
+Here is a look at a few photos from our quest for mysterious cookies made by nuns at the Monasterio Del Corpus Christi in Madrid, Spain.

 Walking through narrow alleys and streets in Madrid with Google maps that is at best vague.